Test Code PQNRU Porphyrins, Quantitative, Random, Urine

 Specimen Required

-Patient Preparation: Patient should not consume any alcohol for the 24 hours before specimen collection.
+Patient Preparation: Patient must not consume any alcohol for at least 24 hours before specimen collection.

 Supplies: Urine Container - Amber, 60 mL (T596)